kroxylicious/design/proposals/001-ClusterRepresentation.md

 A _virtual clusster_ references exactly one _physical cluster_.

-A _virtual cluster_ may reference a `filter chain`.
-This provides zero or more filters that the RPCs will pass through before arriving at the physical cluster.
+A _virtual cluster_ may define a chain of filters.
+This provides zero or more filters that the RPCs will pass through as they traverse the virtual cluster, before they reach the physical cluster.

 A _virtual cluster_ enumerates the virtual brokers that comprise the virtual cluster.